Emilianopp/skillQuery-backend/README.md

 Every available job posting correlated to the term "Data Science" was gathered.
 Exact procedure can be found in the [get_data notebook](https://github.com/Emilianopp/DataScienceReq/blob/master/notebooks/1_get_data.ipynb)

-Updates have been made to integrate a [data pipeline](https://github.com/Emilianopp/DataScienceReq/tree/master/modeling/DataPipe).
+A [data pipeline](https://github.com/Emilianopp/DataScienceReq/tree/master/modeling/DataPipe) was then integrated.
 The pipeline scrapes data and walks it through preprocess all the way to model prediction, making database calls as needed.
+If you wish to apply the pipeline yourself please see the ReadMe in the pipeline directory.

 # Data Cleansing